SpongySystems/spongysystems.github.io/_posts/2024-6-16-mkingdom.md

 <details>
    <summary>There are a few things we can check now.
 Can you think about them all?
 Click here if you want a hint</summary>
-   In total, there are three things I checked:

-   1. What you should already have checked twice in this room if you followed my instructions.
-   2. That search bar is intressting.
-   3. Checking every link on the page (dirbusting only led you down a rabbit hole).
+   In total, there are three things I checked: What you should already have checked twice in this room if you followed my instructions.
+Also, that search bar is intressting. and Checking every link on the page (dirbusting only led you down a rabbit hole).
 </details>

 ![alt_text](https://raw.githubusercontent.com/SpongySystems/spongysystems.github.io/master/images/think.png)